 2. Insights

-3. Recommended actions (prioritised)
+3. Recommended actions (prioritized)

 Step 3 - Output